-In case you are serious about learning tai chi as a martial art style, then you should find an instructor or school that focuses on this.
-While practicing the tai chi form that is normally taught is excellent for your health, and may also help you lower stress, it will just supply you with some simple martial arts training.
-By developing your flexibility and balance, you'll have a nice foundation for the martial arts, but you would not actually know how to put it to use in a genuine situation if you haven't been taught that way.
-If you don't live close to a qualifiedwith a martial arts background, you could find some DVDs, books and websites that can help get you started.
+If you are keen on learning tai chi as a martial art style, then you must find an instructor or school that has this focus.
+Although practicing the tai chi form which is most often taught is really good for your health, and might also help you to reduce stress, it will just give you some very basic martial arts training.
+You are going to improve balance and flexibility by learning the form but you will not know how to use it in a real situation if you were required to.
+If your area does not offer tai chi as a martial art, you can buy instructional books or videos on the subject.

 Karate is regarded as an external martial art but tai chi is recognized as an internal martial art form.
 Tai chi is not just push hands as they also make use of swords and other kinds of traditional Chinese weapons.
 Tai chi can be interesting and helpful, whether you're interested in it just for exercise or you wish to get into the martial arts side of it.